 Looking for great deals on used books, movies and other media?
 Want to help support the library and its programs?
 Check out our monthly book and media sale near the library foyer.
 Proceeds from the sale support Orem Public Library by helping to fund library projects and programs.
 Great bargains starting at 50 cents.
-Magazines and empty DVD and CD cases sell for 10 cents each.
+Magazines sell for 10 cents each.

 Thanks for your support!

 Tuesday, Wednesday, and Thursday at 10:30am in the Storytelling Wing.
-A 30 minute program for preschoolers & young school age children with stories, puppets & activities to engage youngsters & highlight the joys of books & storytelling.
+A 30 minute program for preschoolers & young school age children with stories, songs, and activities to engage youngsters & highlight the joys of books & storytelling.
+Please note that this program is not held during the months of May, August, and December due to program planning.

-Tuesday, Wednesday, and Thursday at 10:00am in Liger’s Den.
+Tuesday, Wednesday, and Thursday at 10:00am & 11:00am in the Kid Zone.
 A 20 minute program for babies, toddlers & their caregivers with songs, fingerplays & short stories to introduce our youngest patrons to the world of words.
+Please note that this program is not held during the months of May, August, and December due to program planning.

 Children & Teen Summer Reading Programs